rdtheriault/PiDMP/README.md

 Under construction (mostly done)

-Turn your PI into a digital Sign
+Turn your PI into a digital sign with Diet-Pi (light-weight version)

 ##Start up